-If you are arrested for a crime in Galveston County, Texas, do not talk to the police.
+If you are arrested for or suspected of a crime in Galveston County, Texas, do not talk to the police.
 Call an experienced criminal defense lawyer who will protect your interests.
 Our phones are answered 24 / 7 by live attendants.
 Calls are returned, even on weekends.
-If you have been arrested, don’t talk to the police; call now.
-Galveston criminal defense lawyers Zendeh Del & Associates, PLLC.
+You are a suspect in a crime, don’t talk to the police; call now.
+Call the Galveston criminal defense lawyers at Zendeh Del & Associates, PLLC.

 IN THE SUPREME COURT OF THE UNITED STATES OF AMERICA.